Sequential Fair Resource Allocation under a Markov Decision Process Framework: Problem Formulation

 At time $t$, with state $s_t\in \mathcal{S}_t$ and action (allocation) $\mathbf{A}^t\in \mathcal{A}_t$, the optimal Q-values satisfy the Bellman optimality equation \cite{bellman1966dynamic}:

 We denote the optimal policy corresponding to Eq.~\eqref{eq:bellman} by $\pi_t^\star$.
 Then, the optimal allocation is the solution to

-We show in Appendix~\ref{app:existance} that an optimal policy exists for the MDP, and it can be derived by recursively solving \eqref{eq:optalg_timet} backward in time.
+We show in Appendix~\ref{app:existance} that an optimal policy exists for the MDP, and it can be derived by recursively solving the Bellman optimality equation \cite{bellman1966dynamic} backward in time.
 This quickly becomes computationally intractable, which motivates us to find alternative solutions that trade-off sub-optimality for computational efficiency.
-In Sec.~\ref{sec:heuristic}, we introduce a heuristic algorithm that uses estimates of future demands to determine the allocations, and we discuss a learning-based approach in Sec.~\ref{sec:exp-RL}.
+In Sec.~\ref{sec:heuristic}, we introduce an algorithm that uses estimates of future demands to determine the allocations, and we discuss a learning-based approach in Sec.~\ref{sec:exp-RL}.